bupt-ai-cz/CAC-UNet/README.md

 }
 ```

-About the multi-level adversarial segmentation part, you can read our [ICASSP](https://arxiv.org/pdf/2002.08587.pdf) for more details:
+About the multi-level adversarial segmentation part, you can read our [ICASSP](https://arxiv.org/pdf/2002.08587.pdf) paper for more details:

 ```
 @inproceedings{mei2020cross,